-The UNCITRAL Regional Centre for Asia and the Pacific and the Faculty of Law, University of Macau, will jointly host the UNCITRAL-UM Asia-Pacific Fall Conference titled “Trade Development through the Harmonization of Commercial Law” with the support of the Comite Maritime International.
-It will be held at Auditorium, Wu Yee Sun Library, University of Macau, Macau SAR, during 17 and 18 October 2014.
+The UNCITRAL Regional Centre for Asia and the Pacific and the Faculty of Law, University of Macau, will jointly host the 2015 UNCITRAL Emergence conference titled “Harmonising Trade Law to Enable Private Sector Regional Development ” at the Hengqin campus, University of Macau, Macau SAR, on 30 November 2015.

 The Conference includes invited talks by experts in the field including from the UNCITRAL.
 The Conference also includes an academic call for paper, which is expected to draw distinguished scholars from around the world.

 We take pleasure in inviting you to join the conference either as a speaker or delegate, which we believe is critical for the success of the conference.

 Call for Papers

 After successfully organising a joint conference with the United Nations Commission on International Trade Law (UNCITRAL) Regional Centre for Asia and the Pacific (RCAP) and the Comité Maritime International (CMI) Asia Office in October 2014, the Faculty of Law, University of Macau (UM) will hold the second joint conference with UNCITRAL RCAP on November 30, 2015.
 The conference in 2014 had speakers from diverse parts of the world including the UNCITRAL Secretariat in Vienna, the Hague Conference Regional Office, and the Asia Office of the CMI as well as from China, Japan, South Korea, Australia, Singapore, Macau, Hong Kong, Philippines, Brazil, Sweden and USA.